 Resolution

 Most tantrums can be resolved relatively quickly, either by granting the original request, creating a distraction, or outlasting the outburst.
 Meltdowns, however, cannot be truncated by reasoning and require time for the nervous system to regulate again.
-They often last 20 minutes or longer, even after removing the stimulus.
+They often last 20 minutes or longer, even after the stimulus is removed.

 Recovery Patterns